-At Christmas this year there are two main consoles to choose from.
+If you're in the market for a high-powered games console capable of the most advanced graphics, there really are only two options at the moment.
 You’ve got the recently released , which is a pretty powerful upgrade over the original , and the , which adds an Blu-ray player and 4K upscaling to the original .

 Some people will disagree with the idea of comparing these two consoles directly.
-After all, the Xbox One S is more similar in some ways to the new slimline PS4 that was introduced earlier this year.
+After all, the Xbox One S is more similar in some ways to the new slimline PS4 that was introduced earlier in 2016.
 Shouldn’t we be comparing the Xbox One S to the slim PS4, and leave the PS4 Pro comparisons for the more powerful Project Scorpio when that launches later next year?

-In a way these criticisms are valid, but at the end of the day, if you want to buy a new console right now in 2016 then these are the two best consoles to consider.
+In a way these criticisms are valid, but at the end of the day, if you want to buy a new console with 4K capabilities right now in 2017 then these are the two best consoles to consider.

-Next year, when the Nintendo Switch and Project Scorpio launch, the situation will be different, but until now we think that it’s a two horse race between the PS4 Pro and Xbox One S.
+As far as high-powered consoles go, the situation will of course change again when Project Scorpio is launched later this year, but until now we think that it’s a two horse race between the PS4 Pro and Xbox One S.